dustyroom-studio/quibli-doc/_docs/cloud2d-shader.md

 **NOTE.** In order to use a custom plane model, please make sure it is UV-unwrapped.
 {: .notice--warning}

 **TIP.** To make one complex-looking cloud in the demo scenes, we use two materials: one is dark inside and light outside, the second one is vice versa, darker on the edges.
 This way it is easier to emphasize the inner parts of the cloud chunks.
-You can have a look into the _Unity Default Sample Scene Quiblified_ or into the _Nature_ demo scenes to see the effect.
+You can have a look into the [Sample Scene with Quibli](../demo-scenes/#sample-scene-with-quibli) or into the [Nature](../demo-scenes/#nature-scene) demo scenes to see the effect.
 {: .notice--info}